sedos-project/organization/docs/faq.md

 ### **Timeseries data**

+## Metadata

+1. ??? question "Do the resources/schema/fields have to be in the correct order, or does it not matter?"

+        **Answer:** The order of the fields must be the same as the order of the columns in the CSV.

+1. ??? question "If a document does not have a licence, does it automatically has a CC-BY licence or a copyright?"

+        **Answer:** If no licence is given, copyright applies.
+Follow [this pattern](data_requirements/licensing.md#missing#licence#-#using#data#without#an#open#licence) for documentation.

 ## Other

 1. ??? question "What do "f" and "p" mean in the commodities?"

         **Answer:** This distinguishes fuel-specific emissions ("f") from process-specific emissions ("p").
 This is mainly relevant for some industrial processes.

-1. ??? question "If a document does not have a licence, does it automatically has a CC-BY licence or a copyright?"

-        **Answer:** If no licence is given, copyright applies.
-Follow [this pattern](data_requirements/licensing.md#missing#licence#-#using#data#without#an#open#licence) for documentation.

 1. ??? question "My process-table-name and parameter names contain hyphens `-`, is that allowed?"